irods/irods_client_nfsrods/README.md

 ## Logging
 NFSRODS uses Log4j for managing and writing log files.
 The default config will log messages with a level >= `WARN` to `stdout`.
 The config file is located at `/path/to/irods_client_nfsrods/irods-vfs-impl/config/log4j.properties`.
-Configuring Log4j is out of scope for this documentation.
+Configuring Log4j is beyond the scope of this documentation.
 It should be easy to google steps on this.

 ## TODOs
 - Implement support for Parallel File Transfers